 Human body structure and the basic mechanisms underlying the regulation of the healthy human body.
 Focus on the structure and function of the skeletal, muscular, and nervous systems, with discussions of cells and tissues.
 Laboratory experiences use models, prepared slides, and selected vertebrates to illustrate the basic concepts studied during lecture.
 Three-hour lecture, three-hour lab.
-A minimum grade of C is required for BI majors (B- for Nursing and pre-OT majors).
+A minimum grade of C is required for BI majors and for those taking this as a science prerequisite (B- for Nursing and pre-OT majors).
+Co-requisites: EN 119/120 and MA 113.

-Co-requisites EN 119/120 and MA 113.
-Students may not take this course if enrolled in EN 108.